-Summary of feedback Contributing Stakeholder Group Our Response NatureScot Statutory Consultees River Thurso SAC (Atlantic salmon) Recommend mitigation measures to protect and improve aquatic environment on a catchment level.
-Noted, any mitigation will be identified in the EIA Report.
-Caithness and Sutherland peatlands SAC (peatland) Alignment options cross within the SAC and there is concern that an HRA would be unable to conclude no adverse risk on site integrity.
+Summary of feedback Contributing Stakeholder Group Our Response Summary of feedback Contributing Stakeholder Group NatureScot River Thurso SAC (Atlantic salmon) Recommend mitigation measures to protect and improve aquatic environment on a catchment level.
+Caithness and Sutherland Statutory Consultees Noted, any mitigation will be identified in the EIA Report. may be able to pass over woodland habitats and not require any felling.
+Berriedale and Langwell Waters SAC - Atlantic salmon Recommend mitigation measures to protect and improve aquatic environment on a peatlands SAC (peatland) Alignment options cross within the SAC and there is concern that an HRA would be unable to conclude no adverse risk on site integrity.
 Alternative Alignment A1.1 has been discounted, in part to reduce impacts on peat.
 We are aware of significant depths of peat in this area.
-Alignment options and tower positions have been selected to minimise impact on peatland where practicable.
+Alignment options and tower positions have been selected to minimise impact on peatland where practicable. catchment level.
 Caithness and Sutherland peatlands SPA (breeding birds) Awaiting detailed survey results before comment.
 Bird surveys have been undertaken and will be shared within the EIA Report.
 Dunbeath Water SSSI - upland birch Alignment A1.4 passes through the SSSI however may be able to avoid felling any woodland.
 Noted and felling will be minimised where practicable.
-Dunbeath Water SSSI - quaternary Alignment A1.4 passes through the SSSI however avoids the areas with greatest geological interest.
+ELECTRICITY Dunbeath Water SSSI - quaternary Alignment A1.4 passes through the SSSI however avoids the areas with greatest geological interest.
 Noted.
 Berriedale Water SSSI - upland birch Alignment A1.4 passes close to the SSSI and would need management to avoid requiring felling.
 Noted and felling will be minimised where practicable.
 Langwell Water SSSI - upland birch Alignment A1.4 passes through the SSSI however Noted and felling will be minimised where practicable.